LukaszSiadkowski/monthly_extended_report/README.md

 # monthly_extended_report
-Here is monthly extended report.
+(Note: Old version, already improved, will update it here ASAP) Here is monthly extended report.
 Fully automated with a little bit different approach then before.